scientific-python/blog.scientific-python.org/content/posts/matplotlib/pypalettes/index.md

 And since [Yan](https://www.yan-holtz.com/) supported the idea, he created this amazing [web app](https://python-graph-gallery.com/color-palette-finder/), making it much easier to browse available palettes.

-As a thank-you to `Paletteer`, Yan created a color finder that features only `Paletteer` palettes!
+As a thank-you to `Paletteer`, Yan also created a color finder that features only `Paletteer` palettes!
 If you use R, [check it out here](https://r-graph-gallery.com/color-palette-finder).

 <br>